Subscriptions

 Webhook

-Section titled “Webhook”Sends an HTTP POST to the configured URL whenever matching operations are committed.
-The payload includes the commit details, matched operations, and tracing metadata.
+Section titled “Webhook”Sends an HTTP POST to the configured URL whenever matching operations land.
+The payload includes event details, matched operations, and tracing metadata.
 Webhook subscriptions support credential binding for authentication.

-Fires on a cron schedule (minimum 5-minute interval) and delegates to either a webhook or sprite executor.
+Fires on a cron schedule (minimum 5-minute interval) and delivers to a webhook URL.
 Cron subscriptions are not bound to a shape and do not filter operations — they simply run on schedule.

 Filter Matching

-Section titled “Filter Matching”Webhook and sprite subscriptions are bound to a shape and carry a filter that determines which operations trigger the action.
-Only operations on the subscription’s shape are evaluated.
+Section titled “Filter Matching”Webhook subscriptions carry a filter that determines which operations trigger the action.
+Most subscriptions are bound to a shape (via --on <shapeName>) and only evaluate operations on that shape’s things and assertions.

 Filters support matching on: